in

 Mirena and Cysts:

 Mirena IUD has been associated with ovarian cysts in about 8% of women [Ref].
-Although these cysts are not as dangerous and usually transient, they may be associated with pain and discomfort during sex.
+Although these cysts are not as dangerous and are usually transient, they may be associated with pain and discomfort during sex.

 Because women with PCOS have their ovaries filled with cysts, Mirena can make them worse during the first few months.